Świebodzin: Middle Ages

 The town's name derives from the Polish personal name Świeboda, related to swoboda meaning "freedom".
-The area was part of Poland since the creation of the state in the 10th century.
+The area was part of Poland from the time of the state's creation in the 10th century.
 As a result of the fragmentation of Poland, it initially was part of Greater Poland, and later it was part of Silesia.
 The earliest historical records which mention Sebusianis, Sipusius Silesius, Suebosian, Soebosian, Suebusianus for today's Świebodzin date from the beginning of the 14th century, when the area belonged to the Lower Silesian Polish-ruled Duchy of Głogów.
 The town sprang up at the intersection of the old trade routes linking Silesia with Pomerania and a branch of the route running from Lusatia to Poznań in Greater Poland and further to Pomerelia.
 Initially, the town was probably a defensive fortification, built on the western banks of Lake Zamecko at a slight elevation.
 The town wall was ringed by settlements, which were much later incorporated into the city itself.

 In 1319 the Brandenburg margrave Waldemar of Ascania conquered Świebodzin and the town of Sulechów to its south.
 He died in the same year and the territory fell back to the Silesian Piasts, who in 1329 became vassals of Bohemia, an Electorate of the Holy Roman Empire.
 When in 1476 Duke Henry XI of Głogów died without issue, fights over his succession broke out between Duke Jan II the Mad of Żagań and the Brandenburg Elector Albert III Achilles of Hohenzollern, who in ca.1479 was able to acquire the northern part of the duchy with the towns of Crossen (Krosno Odrzańskie) and Züllichau (Sulechów), which were incorporated into the Neumark district of Brandenburg in 1537.
 The area of Świebodzin however remained a Bohemian fief, becoming an exclave of the Silesian crown land which in 1526 passed with the Bohemian Kingdom to the Habsburg monarchy.